mwebb33/slab_application_examples/sld2-getting-started/requirement-to-use.md

 > The required development kit is defined for each application example.
 Information on the required development kit is described in the project's readme files in the repository of the example.

-**The most frequently used development, starter and explorer kits are listed in the table below.**
+**The most frequently used development, starter, and explorer kits are listed in the table below.**

 |Description|Identifier|Documentation/Links|
 | --- | --- | --- |